Bhayangi

 Bhayangi is a small hamlet in Khatauli Tehsil in Muzaffarnagar District of Uttar Pradesh State, India.

 Overview

-Bhayangi is a small village located on the main G.T.Road (Delhi -Dehradun Highway) near Khatauli bypass.
-Village Bhayangi Founded by Thakur Bhagmal Singh before 400 Years.
+Bhayangi is a small village located on the main G.T.Road (Delhi-Dehradun Highway) near Khatauli bypass.
+Village Bhayangi is said to have been founded by Bhagmal Singh before 400 Years.
 It belongs to Uttar Pradesh Division and is located 25 km south of District headquarters Muzaffarnagar.